influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withInitialDelaySeconds(initialDelaySeconds)
 ```

-The initial delay before first the health is first checked.
+"The initial delay before first the health is first checked.
 Default to 15 seconds.
-Minimum value is 0.
+Minimum value is 0."

 ### fn spec.cruiseControl.livenessProbe.withPeriodSeconds